 In early October, it was time once again to gather the current students of the Kurt Sanderling Academy for a group photo.
 From left to right: Umut Sağlam, Susanne Szambelan, Veronika Kolosovska, Phoebe White, Christoph Lindner, Miha Zhu, Yeseul Bahng, Soyeon Park, Daria Tarasova and Goeunsol Heo.
-Not pictured are Alberto Javier Habas Sabariego, David Malaev and Julia Pałęcka.
+Not in the picture are Barok Bostanci, Hans Henning Ernst, Alberto Javier Habas Sabariego and Julia Pałęcka.

 Violist Veronika and violinist Miha at the photoshoot